jsonserverkit/JsonServerKit/README.md

 ## JsonServerKit
-The project contains a C# .Net 6.0 software kit used to build/run an application server based on Tcp/Ip communication.
+The project is a C# .Net 6.0 software kit used to build (and run) an application server based on TCP/IP communication.
 The server supports SSL security.
 Data is transfered in JSON format.
-The JsonServerKit currently consists of two components.
+JsonServerKit currently consists of two components.

 | Component | Description |
 | ------------- | ------------- |